platformsh/platformsh-docs/docs/src/languages/php/tuning.md

            'opcache.memory_consumption': 96
    ```

-8. [Restart PHP-FPM](#restart-php-fpm) and make sure that OPcache works as expected by rerunning CacheTool with:
+8. [Restart PHP-FPM](#restart-php-fpm) and make sure that OPcache works as expected by rerunning CacheTool
+   with the following command:

     ```bash
     php cachetool.phar opcache:status --fcgi=$SOCKET